 15 Common Galaxy Note 9 Problems & How to Fix Them

 These are the most common Galaxy Note 9 problems floating around and how to fix them.
-Owners love everything it can do, even if it’s over a year old, but it’s still not perfect.
-They’re dealing with a few frustrating problems like the camera freezing, poor battery life, or maybe something else from the Android 10 update.
+Owners love everything this phone can do, even if it’s over a year old, but it’s still not perfect.
+Whether that’s frustrating problems like the camera freezing, poor battery life, or maybe something else from the Android 10 update.
 Here’s what you need to know and what you can do about it.

 You don’t need to call Samsung support, browse forums, or go to a nearby carrier store to fix things.
 Instead, we’ll help you fix most Note 9 issues right at home.
 Then, we’ll continuously update this post with helpful information and fixes moving forward.

-If you’re running into Galaxy Note 9 Android Pie One UI problems or battery life issues follow this guide.
-We go over some common issues with Samsung’s current software.
-Following bi-monthly updates after the Android 9 Pie update, Samsung’s Note 9 received several updates throughout 2019 and is now starting to get the bigger Android 10 One UI 2.0 release in early 2020.
+If you’re running into Galaxy Note 9 Android 10 problems or battery life issues follow this guide.
+We go over some common issues with Samsung’s latest software.
+Samsung’s Note 9 received several updates throughout 2019, and recently received the big Galaxy Android 10 update with One UI 2.0 here in 2020.
+Since then, we’re still seeing bi-monthly updates plus another big one in March with lots of fixes.
+Then, we’re expecting an upgrade to One UI 2.1 or even 2.5 at some point later this year.

 How to Fix Galaxy Note 9 Apps That Aren’t Full Screen